3 Tips for Designing a Custom Locker

 By working with a professional company like Legacy Lockers you can have access to a team that understands how to work with specific spaces.
 What you can do to start is work with a program like our premium locker specification builder.
 After you have measured your location and know what size of work space that you have, you can move forward with determining the actual size and specifications of your custom lockers.

 2. Know Your Clients and Their Industry

-Simply knowing the size of locker that you need is not enough.
+Simply knowing the size of the locker that you need is not enough.
 Different industries require different sizes and designs for their lockers.
-If you are designing for a school, then you would have a much different focus on locker design than if you were designing a team locker.
+If you are designing for a school, then you would have a much different focus on locker design than if you were designing an athletic team locker.

-For example, team lockers are usually larger, open front lockers, that have specific storage options for athletic gear.
+For example, sports lockers are usually larger, front-opening lockers, that have specific storage options for athletic gear.
 Whereas a medical locker may be single tier and have more of a design built for holding clothing and other small, personal accessories while the doctor or nurse is on shift.